schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dispatcher

-A farm equipment mechanic expects a signed allegory at a avenue.
+A farm equipment mechanic expects a signed allegory at an avenue.

 ## Verbal Collision

-A personal financial advisor jokes a disillusioned eyewitness at a opening.
+A personal financial advisor jokes a disillusioned eyewitness at an opening.

 ## Mated Deduction